ontolocy/neontology/README.md

 ### On initialisation

-You can explicitly provide access information as in the example above with a `graph_config` dictionary.
+You can explicitly provide access information as in the example above with a `config` dictionary.

 ### With a dotenv file